-During the second quarter of 2008 the GTAA issued $500 million of Series
+During the second quarter of 2007 the GTAA issued two series of medium

-The financial results of the GTAA for the first six months of 2008 are
+The financial results of the GTAA for the first two quarters of 2007 are

-discussed in more detail in the Financial Statements of the GTAA for the six
+discussed in more detail in the Consolidated Financial Statements of the GTAA

-months ended June 30, 2008 and Management's Discussion and Analysis which are
+for the six months ended June 30, 2007 and Management's Discussion and

-available at www.gtaa.com and on the Canadian Securities Administrators'
+Analysis which are available at www.gtaa.com and on the Canadian Securities